Daiane Limeira

-Daiane Limeira Santos Silva (born 7 September 1997), commonly known as Daiane Limeira or simply Daiane, is a Brazilian professional footballer who plays as a defender for Portland Thorns FC of the National Women's Soccer League (NWSL) and the Brazil women's national team.
+Daiane Limeira Santos Silva (born 7 September 1997), commonly known as Daiane Limeira or simply Daiane, is a Brazilian professional footballer who plays as a defender for Liga MX Femenil club Monterrey and the Brazil national team.

 Club career

 Daiane began her formal football training at Clube de Regatas do Flamengo's soccer school in Uberlândia.
 At 16 years old she had a successful trial with Associação Desportiva Centro Olímpico, but was unable to raise enough funds to relocate to São Paulo and take up her place.
 Instead she tried out with Kindermann's under-17 team, where she impressed enough to be brought straight into the adult first team.

 During 2014 Daiane played futsal for Associação Desportiva 3R's under-17 team and for Joinville at the Joguinhos Abertos de Santa Catarina.
 In 2015 she played football for both XV de Piracicaba and Tiradentes, before spending 2016 with Rio Preto.
 At XV de Piracicaba she was switched from playing on the wing to central defence.
 She proved a revelation in her new position and was soon attracting notice from scouts.
 In her season at Rio Preto the team won the Campeonato Paulista and were runners-up in the Campeonato Brasileiro.

 She agreed a transfer to Norwegian Toppserien club Avaldsnes for their 2017 season, which culminated in them winning the Norwegian Women's Cup for the first time.
 In August 2018, Paris Saint-Germain of the Division 1 Féminine signed Daiane to a three-year contract.
 In August 2019, Daiane joined CD Tacón in the Primera División.
 Tacón became Real Madrid in 2020–21, but Daiane's career was interrupted by three knee surgeries.
 She joined Madrid CFF for 2021–22.
 In June 2022 she returned to Brazilian football with Flamengo.

-On 13 December 2024, Portland Thorns FC announced the signing of Daiane to a two-year contract, paying an undisclosed transfer fee to Flamengo.
+On 13 December 2024, NWSL club Portland Thorns FC announced the signing of Daiane to a two-year contract, paying an undisclosed transfer fee to Flamengo.
+She made 7 regular season appearances and two playoff appearances in her first season in Portland.
+In January 2026, the Thorns announced that Daiane had been loaned out to Mexican club Monterrey through 16 July 2026.
+Following the expiration of her loan, Daiane joined Monterrey on a permanent transfer in June 2026.